gem5/gem5-resources/src/spec-2006/README.md

 ```

 **Note**: `--outdir` is a required argument when running the gem5 binary with SPEC 2006.
+The path to the output directory must be an absoblute path.

 ## Working Status
 Status of these benchmarks runs with respect to gem5-20, linux kernel version